Houdini (chess): Controversies

 Houdini has had a history of allegations against it that it contains code from other engines.

-Houdini 1.0 has been alleged to be an IPPOLIT derivative, and to have plagiarized from Rybka, which initially lead to Houdini 1.0 to not be tested in any rating lists such as CCRL and CEGT.
+Houdini 1.0 has been alleged to be an IPPOLIT derivative, and to have plagiarized from Rybka, which initially led to Houdini 1.0 to not be tested in any rating lists such as CCRL and CEGT.

 Houdini 5.0 and Houdini 6.0 have been alleged to be Stockfish 8 derivatives without providing the sources on request, and thus, violating the GPL license.
 This has resulted in TCEC revoking Houdini's championship results, and disallowing Houdini from competing.
 Leaked source code has seemingly been shown to produce almost identical play to Houdini 5.0 and Houdini 6.0, while containing direct references to Stockfish in the code documentation.

 On 20 July 2021, the Stockfish team announced legal action against ChessBase alleging that Houdini 6 and Fat Fritz 2 were in violation of the GNU General Public License.
 As part of the settlement agreement, ChessBase has conceded the allegations.
 Houdini 6.0 is also no longer available on ChessBase's website as a result.